Hosky125/HMI/README.md

-The code folder contains all the code files used in this study ("Introducing the Homo-Module Index (HMI) to Quantify Cross-Layer Modular Alignment in Multilayer Ecological Networks").
+The code folder contains all the code files used in this manuscript: "Introducing the Homo-Module Index (HMI) to Quantify Cross-Layer Modular Alignment in Multilayer Ecological Networks".

 Among them, the MATLAB function HomoMI (method, module_partition, interlayer_links_weight) is used to calculate HMI.
 HomoMI (method, module_partition, interlayer_links_weight) requires three parameters: